Chinese Researcher Who Created Gene-Edited Babies Sentenced To 3 Years In Prison

 He's colleagues, Zhang Renli and Qin Jinzhou, were handed lesser sentences and fines.

 "None of the three defendants acquired doctor's qualifications.
-[They] craved fame and fortune, and deliberately went against the country's regulations on scientific research and medical management.
+[They] craved fame and fortune and deliberately went against the country's regulations on scientific research and medical management.
 [They] went beyond the bottom lines of scientific research and medical ethics," the court stated, according to the South China Morning Post.

 He has defended his controversial work by saying that it will help families.
 "I understand my work will be controversial," he said, as NPR's Rob Stein reported.
 "But I believe families need this technology.
 And I am willing to take the criticism for them."